Jcheems/jcheems.github.io/Astar.md

 # Astar Algorithm path planner
 ## Introduction
-The algorithm is mainly implemented in pathplanner.py and called by gui.py.
+The algorithm is mainly implemented in [pathplanner.py](https://github.com/Jcheems/jcheems.github.io/blob/master/assets/pathPlanner.py) and called by [gui.py](https://github.com/Jcheems/jcheems.github.io/blob/master/assets/gui.py).
 The programme uses four directions (up, down, left, right) for path calculation.
 Obstacles are indicated by black squares.
 When a path is found, a blue path is shown in the gui connecting a green start point to a red end point.
+You can visit the source code by clicking their name.
 <div align="center">
     <img src="./assets/images/Astar.gif" width="500px" display="inline">
     <div>